supervisitor20/MyJobs/doc/source/developers/deployment/checklist.rst

 checklist is intended to verify that critical and major functionality is operating as intdended.

-**IF YOU FIND AN ISSUE**, bring it to the attendtion of the my.jobs team lead immediatly.
+**IF YOU FIND AN ISSUE**, bring it to the attention of the my.jobs team lead immediatly.
 They will make the determination if a hotfix or rollback is needed.